Happy Monday lovelies!!!!

 2 – Find your spot

 Find your places at university.
-For instance: your coffee fix, your study spot, your de-stress spots, your 4pm snack fix or even your 10am snack.
+For instance: your coffee fix, your study spot, your de-stress spots, your snack fix and anything else that comes to mind.
 More importantly, find a place where you can come to your sense, to cool off, to relieve your stress.
 Oh, an don’t forget a place to study and ‘study’.
 I sure have noticed the places that I like to hang out and I don’t really tell my friends about them.
-Sometimes my time doesn’t kill anyone.

 3 – Be open to new experiences, regardless of the situation